 The eye is a spherical organ that allows us to see.
 In the front part of the eye is the cornea that lets light into the eye and the lens that focuses the light on the retina.
-The retina is in the back of the eye and acts like the film in an old camera or a CCD chip in a new digital camera or video camera (Figure 1).
+The retina is in the back of the eye and acts like the film in an old camera or a CCD chip in a new digital camera or video camera.
+In the middle of the eye is a clear, gel-like substance called vitreous.
+In youth, the vitreous is a perfectly clear gel-like material with a consistency like Jell-O. With age, this gel liquefies and develops fluid cavities, condensations, and opacities (Figure 1).

-In the middle of the eye is a clear, gellike substance called vitreous.
-In youth, the vitreous is a perfectly clear gel-like material with a consistency like Jell-O. With age, this gel liquefies and develops fluid cavities, condensations, and opacities.
+In the middle of the eye is a clear, gellike substance called Vitreous.
+In youth, the vitreous is aperfectly clear gel-like masterial with a consistency like jell-O. With age, this gel liquifies and developes fluid cavities, condensationsa, and opacities.